-In order to address the research questions laid out above, we will here combine competing literatures on cooperation, interpersonal trust, compliance and ethicality with a series of surveys, experiments, meta-analyses, interviews with regulators and econometric analyses and text mining to understand likelihood of sustainable cooperative behavior emerging in response to different regulatory interventions.
+In order to address the research questions laid out above, this project will combine differing bodies of literature on cooperation, interpersonal trust, compliance, and ethicality with a series of surveys, experiments, meta-analyses, interviews with regulators, econometric analyses, and text mining to understand the likelihood of sustainable cooperative behavior emerging in response to different regulatory interventions.

-WP 1: (answering research question 1) (0-18 months)
+WP 1: (answering RQ 1) (0–18 months)

 As described above, relevant literature has emerged that identifies voluntary compliance and self-regulation as the optimal guiding principles of regulatory governance.
-However, these concepts can be elusive and thus difficult to fully capture important behavioral and institutional factors that moderate the effect.
-This oversight is especially significant for legal and public policy, if we consider the range of situations in which there is public interest in promoting honest and ethical behavior, while such behavior goes beyond mere compliance with the rules While a liberal democratic state may only be able to expect and demand compliance with respect to what is required by the law, we stand to gain much if we understand not only what underlies question of compliance but also behavior that goes beyond the breaking of explicit rules.
-Our ability to predict such behavior influences policy with respect to how to best encourage both accounts of honesty vis-à-vis compliance and vis-à-vis other aspects of ethicality, can contribute to better theoretical predictions with regard to voluntary cooperation.
+However, these concepts can be elusive, and therefore it is difficult to fully capture important behavioral and institutional factors that moderate the behavioral effect of different regulatory governance measures.
+Considering the range of situations in which there is public interest in promoting honest and ethical behavior, this lacuna is especially significant for legal and public policy, as such behavior goes beyond mere compliance with the rules.
+While a liberal democratic state may only be able to expect and demand compliance with respect to what is required by the law, it is invaluable to understand not only what underlies questions of compliance, but also behavior that goes beyond the breaking of explicit rules.
+Our ability to predict such behavior influences policy regarding how to best encourage both accounts of honesty vis-à-vis compliance and vis-à-vis other aspects of ethicality can contribute to better theoretical predictions about voluntary cooperation with different regulatory measures.

-Thus, the main purpose of this WP is to create a new conceptual language and an integrated concept of voluntary compliance which will combine concepts from different literatures such as being honest, trustworthy, moral, compliant and cooperative and examine to what extent findings from the different literatures could help explain VC and in what contexts.
-Clearly, there are many situations in life where one is required to comply, where for example, honesty is not part of the target behavior (parking illegality) and some contexts and within which compliance and honesty are far more tightly intertwined (e.g. misreporting income in tax forms), and still further contexts within which the relevant behavior appears to be linked primarily to rule-surpassing honesty, or some other aspect of substantive ethicality, as distinct from compliance (reporting problems, e.g. in the sale of property, withholding information that a customer can find a cheaper solution, or that the price will go down tomorrow).
+Thus, the main purpose of this WP is to create a new conceptual language and an integrated concept of voluntary compliance which will combine concepts from different literatures, such as being honest, trustworthy, moral, compliant, and cooperative and examine to what extent findings from the different literatures can help explain VC and in what contexts.
+Clearly, there are many situations in life where one is required to comply.
+These include contexts where, for example, honesty is not part of the target behavior (parking illegality), some contexts within which compliance and honesty are far more tightly intertwined (e.g., misreporting income on tax forms), and still more contexts within which the relevant behavior appears to be linked primarily to rule-surpassing honesty, or some other aspect of substantive ethicality, as distinct from compliance (e.g., reporting problems in the sale of property, withholding information that could help a customer find a less costly solution, or that the price will go down tomorrow).

-Task 1.1 Literature review with focus on comparing related concepts.
+Task 1.1 Literature Review Focusing on Comparing Related Concepts

-Organize the competing concepts and their antecedents from each literature in a comparative way, the relevant literatures on compliance, behavioral public policy, regulatory theory, trust, behavioral ethics and cooperation.
-In that task we will examine for example, what are the differences between being ethical, being honest, cooperative or compliant.
-The aim of this task we will be to create a unified concept of VC which will be based on an integration of the different antecedents, attributes and the interaction between them, from each of the above mentioned literatures.
-Special focus will be put on understanding in what aspects the concepts differ with regard to both antecedents and moderators.
+This task involves organizing the competing relevant literatures on compliance, behavioral public policy, regulatory theory, trust, behavioral ethics, and cooperation concepts and their antecedents in a comparative way.
+We will examine, for example, the differences between being ethical, honest, cooperative, or compliant.
+The aim of this task will be to create a unified concept of VC based on an integration of the different antecedents from each of the above-mentioned literatures, their attributes, and the interactions between them.
+Special focus will be put on clarifying in what aspects the concepts differ with regard to both antecedents and moderators.

-Task 1.2 comparison and integration of existing findings from above mentioned literatures we will compare, using a meta analysis approach, the proportion of honest/cooperators/compliers; sustainability – for how long effect was documented in each literature and whether there was a decay over time since the effect in the effect; what evidence was there with regard to quality of public cooperation (e.g no cutting corners) and beyond what was required, what was the nature of noncompliance (e.g. brazen or moderate).
+Task 1.2 Comparison and Integration of Existing Findings.

+This task involves using a meta-analysis approach to compare the above-mentioned bodies of literature to determine the following: the proportion of honest citizens, cooperators, or compliers; sustainability – for how long an effect was documented in each literature and whether there was a reduction in the effect over time; evidence regarding the quality of public cooperation (e.g, no cutting corners); whether it was beyond what was required; and the nature of noncompliance (e.g., brazen or moderate).